Free Staff Turnover Calculator UK | Rate and Cost Analysis

 A healthy staff turnover rate is generally considered to be between 10% and 15% annually, though this varies significantly by industry.
 Hospitality and retail typically see rates of 20–30% or higher, while public sector and professional services tend to be lower at 8–15%.
 The key is to benchmark against your specific sector and track trends over time rather than fixating on a single number.

-How do you calculate monthly turnover rate?
+How do you calculate turnover rate using start and end headcount?

-According to CIPD research, the average UK employee turnover rate is approximately 15% per year, though this has fluctuated between 12% and 20% in recent years.
+According to CIPD research, the average employee turnover rate is approximately 15% per year, though this has fluctuated between 12% and 20% in recent years.
 Voluntary turnover (resignations) makes up the majority.
 Sector variation is significant: hospitality sees rates above 30%, while education and public administration are typically below 10%.

 How much does employee turnover cost?